whitneylosinski/Pewlett_Hackard_Analysis/README.md

 	FROM mentorship_eligibility_departments as med
 	ORDER BY med.emp_no, med.to_date DESC;

-	--Find the number current mentorship-eligible employees of unique departments SELECT COUNT(umd.emp_no), umd.dept_no
+	--Find the number current mentorship-eligible
+	    --employees of unique departments
+	SELECT COUNT(umd.emp_no), umd.dept_no
 	INTO membership_count_departments
 	FROM unique_membership_departments as umd